2016 Call for Papers: Session Formats

 These sessions provide a fantastic opportunity for undergraduate students to experience the challenges and thrills of presentation at a professional meeting, and they will be held to the same high standards as other participants in the Annual Meeting.
 It is our hope that these sessions will help grow undergraduate participation in the Annual Meeting and in the life of the AIA.
 Those undergraduate students who would still like to participate in the regular program are strongly encouraged to submit through the normal channels.

-The PAMC reserves the right to organize supplementary roundtable discussion sessions at any point prior to the Annual Meeting in order to provide a venue for the discussion of late-breaking discoveries or controversies, political developments relevant to the discipline, etc. These sessions are generally scheduled from 12 noon–1:30 PM during the second day of the meetings.
+The PAMC reserves the right to organize supplementary roundtable discussion sessions at any point prior to the Annual Meeting in order to provide a venue for the discussion of late-breaking discoveries or controversies, political developments relevant to the discipline, etc. These sessions are generally scheduled for the mid-day break during the second day of the meetings.
 Sign-up sheets on which individuals can sign up to participate in the various roundtable sessions will be posted in a well-marked public area of the convention venue.
 The number of places at each session is limited and will be awarded on a first-come first-served basis.
 Participants will be expected to bring their own lunch.